bit-broker/website/content/en/docs/contributor/records.md

 {{% /alert %}}

 {{% alert color="primary" %}}
 All API calls in BitBroker require [authorisation](/docs/api-principles/authorisation/).
-The sample calls below contain a placeholder string for where you should insert your [contributor API token](/docs/api-principles/authorisation/#obtaining-a-contributor-key).
+The sample calls below contain a placeholder string where you should insert your [contributor API token](/docs/api-principles/authorisation/#obtaining-a-contributor-key).
 This key should have been provided to you by the coordinator user who created your data connector within BitBroker.
+{{% /alert %}}

+{{% alert color="primary" %}}
+The sample calls in this section will not work as-is.
+Contributor API calls require the use of session IDs, which are generated on-demand.
+Hence the sample calls here are merely illustrative.
 {{% /alert %}}

 ## Contributing Records to the Catalog